rh-ai-quickstart/ai-quickstart-contrib/PUBLISHING.md

 **Decision point still required**
 Options:
 1. repos are linked to specific commit using submodules
-  1. pro - all content is in original quickstart
-  2. con - submodules can be confusing, update if changes in PR or over time
 2. content is copied into pub repo and maintained separately
-  1. pro - simple content addition process and review
-  2. con - manual, content disconnected from original repo, gets stale

 *Assuming submodules for now.*